flub78/multitenant/doc/databases_with_tenants.md

 * It is better to use a special database connection for tests
 * central database should never be reset
-* for convenience the same tenant nammed "test" is used for all tenant testing
+* for convenience the same tenant named "test" is used for all tenant testing